 We apologize if you hate spiders.
 The arachnid and its sticky web in the picture are the perfect analogy for microsites.
-If you’re wondering why, spiders build a web to catch prey.
-In your case, you are the spider who needs to build a web to try to catch online customers.
+Suppose you’re wondering why we used a spider building a web to catch prey.
+In your case, you are the spider who needs to make a web to acquire new online customers.

-Microsites are usually built with intent to improve ROI on paid ad campaigns.
+Microsites are usually built with the intent to increase ROI on paid ad campaigns.
 They are also designed to improve user experience.
-By creating a very small website focused on one product, a product line or a service, you may also improve your campaign and keyword quality scores.
+Creating a tiny website focused on one product, line, or service may also improve your campaign and keyword quality scores.